JoJo2nd/JoJo2nd.github.io/_drafts/new-loader.md

  | 0xA0000000-0xA01FFFFF | Kernel and User Memory Mirror (2 Meg) Uncached |
  | 0xBFC00000-0xBFC7FFFF | BIOS (512K) |

-Note that the address ranges 0x00000000-0x001FFFFF, 0x80000000-0x801FFFFF and 0xA0000000-0xA01FFFFF are mirror and therefore the same.
-Normally, PlayStations exes are located at the start of memory (i.e. 0x80010000 not 0x8000000 because the first 0x10000 is used by the PlayStation Kernel) and the stack is located at the end of memory 0x801FFFFF so the easiest and probably safest place to move the assembly code too is on the stack.
-A quick reshuffle of the code and this was working..._50%_ of the time.
+Note that the address ranges 0x00000000-0x001FFFFF, 0x80000000-0x801FFFFF and 0xA0000000-0xA01FFFFF are mirrored and therefore contain the same data.
+Normally, PlayStations exes are located at the start of memory (i.e. 0x80010000 not 0x8000000 because the first 0x10000 is used by the PlayStation Kernel) and the stack is located at the end of memory at 0x801FFFFF so the easiest and probably safest place to move the assembly code too is on the stack.
+This give as much space as possible for the exe.
+A quick reshuffle of the code and this was working **most, but not all of the time**.
 I tried a few hours of debugging this in an emulator will no luck (it always worked in the emulator) so I started looking for another way around the problem.

 If I couldn't move a single function, why not just move the entire program to the end of memory?
 It must be possible.
-Turns out it is and it's actually pretty easy, maybe if I'd been more experienced with the GCC toolchain I'd have done this first.
+Turns out it is and it's actually pretty easy.
+Had I maybe been more experienced with the GCC toolchain I'd have done this first.
 When linking my loader it GCC/BINUTILS uses a linker script which look like this...

 {%highlight C %}
 TARGET("elf32-littlemips")